jurgen-kluft/cstring/README.md

 upper(ascii_substring);    // 'ascii' to 'ASCII'

 // This inserts " string" into the main string at the location indicated by @ascii_substring
-// which gets a newly allocated string, this invalidates the view @ascii_substring ascii_substring = insert_after(str, ascii_substring, xstring(" string"));
+// which gets the string to resize, this invalidates the view @ascii_substring. ascii_substring = insert_after(str, ascii_substring, xstring(" string"));

-// So now @str = "This is an ASCII converted to UTF-32 when constructed"
+// So now @str = "This is an ASCII string converted to UTF-32 when constructed"
 // And @ascii_substring = ""
 ```